 We live recklessly in the pursuit of our “fix” and ignore the warning signs that in some capacity overtake our common sense.

 The Dangerous Appeal

-Lane Frost was a true cowboy, and one of the best bull riders of his day.
-But it’s tragically clear that he wasn’t bigger than life, and wasn’t bigger than the bull.
+Lane Frost was a true cowboy, one of the best bull riders of his day.
+It’s tragically clear that he wasn’t bigger than life, nor bigger than the bull.

 While I understand that most of you don’t ride bulls, there are some parallels here about that which are undeniable.

-Habits, hobbies, our business and work lives are among the many desires pull us so tightly that we fail to see the ramifications of our decisions.
+Habits, hobbies, our business and work lives are among the many desires that pull us so tightly that we fail to see the consequences of our decisions.
 And most importantly how those choices affect those we love.

 Priorities and Why They Matter